Comet Neowise is a photographer's dream: Tips for capturing it as it comes closer to Earth

-NASA says comet Neowise is the brightest space iceball to fly by Earth since at least 1997, and it's now putting on a show in the evening sky, sending hopeful astrophotographers out into the dark.
+NASA says comet Neowise is the brightest space iceball to fly by Earth since at least 1997, and right now it's putting on a show in the evening sky, sending hopeful astrophotographers out into the dark.

 Plenty of gorgeous images of the comet appearing over the horizon just before sunrise or shortly after sunset have been circulating online, even as most people still were needing binoculars to locate the speeding space visitor.
 This leads to an obvious question: How the heck did they get those great shots?